 - Using the seat belt.
 The booster seat is specifically designed for seat belt fit.
 Follow the arrows or guides on the booster seat that show you where to place the lap and shoulder belts.
 This will protect the child’s face, neck and belly.

 - Watch for this common problem.
 Make sure your child doesn’t put the shoulder belt behind their back or under their arm.
 If they must do that to be comfortable, it’s best to use a car seat with a harness or a different booster seat with an adjustable shoulder belt guide.

 - Don’t be in a hurry.
 Your child is safer in a booster seat until the adult seat belt fits correctly, usually between the ages of 8 and 12.

 - Do the Seat Belt Fit Test.
-If your child doesn’t pass every step in the test below, keep him in a booster seat until he does.
+If your child doesn’t pass every step in the test below, keep them in a booster seat until they do.